Devendra-Prajapat-Inventyv/Devops/Cluster_rolebinding/README.md

 * `2048` This is the key length.
 It specifies that the private key should be 2048 bits long.
 *
 ## Generate Certificate Signing Request for authorization
+* A CSR is a request sent to a Certificate Authority (CA) to obtain a signed digital certificate.
+* `CN=devendra`stands for Common Name, and in this case, it represents the name for which the certificate is being requested.
+* `O=dev:` O stands for Organization.
+Here, it’s set to "dev", which could represent the organization or company name.
 ```
 openssl req -new -key devendra.key -out devendra.csr -subj "/CN=devendra/O=dev"
 ```